lenarother/moderna/README.rst

 ================================================
-moderna - A program for comparative RNA modeling
+ModeRNA - A program for comparative RNA modeling
 ================================================